googleapis/java-asset/README.md

 ## Quickstart

-If you are using Maven, add this to your pom.xml file
+If you are using Maven with BOM, add this to your pom.xml file
 ```xml
 <dependencyManagement>
   <dependencies>